clinicalml/prancer/docs/index.md

 ### Installation Instructions
 PRAncer is built on python3 and Node.Js; the README of our Github provides detailed instructions on how to install PRAnCER on your machine in a few simple steps.
 PRAnCER can operate on Mac, Windows, and Linux machines.
 ### Loading in Data
-To load in data, users directly place any clinical notes as .txt files in the /data folder.
-If the user wants to load in pre-annotations, users can generate a CSV of spans and concepts from their own algorithm or one of our built-ins, and our scripts will generate the requisite json files that load the suggestions into PRAnCER.
+To load in data, users directly place any clinical notes as .txt files in the /data folder of our annotaor.
+If the user wants to load in pre-annotations, users can place a CSV of spans and CUIs, and our scripts will automatically incorporate those annotations.
+An example .txt file and .csv file are provided.
-### Creating Custom Vocabulary
+### UMLS Vocabulary
-PENDING vocabulary sharing
+Use of the platform requires a UMLS license, as it requires several UMLS-derived files to surface recommendations, as well as a UMLS API key to surface additional information.
+Please email magrawal (at) mit (dot) edu to request these files, along with your API key so we may confirm.
+You can sign up [here](https://uts.nlm.nih.gov/uts/signup-login).